 - Add those skills from your list that match the job description.

 - Mention your skills in your CV personal statement and work history sections as well, instead of listing them only in the skill section.

 Everyone has different hobbies that fit different career options.
 You must add your hobbies in your CV under the hobbies section.
 Whether it’s sports, blogging, volunteering, traveling, art &design, music, or reading, add all the relevant hobbies to your CV.
 This will help the recruiter to understand you as a person.

 Note: The best CV examples include all the above-mentioned information.
 You must consider adding these to your CV to give the best impression of your profile.

 Use a Professional CV Template & Edit Them Well

-If you don’t know how to write a good CV for job application, you can search for professional CV templates and edit them with your information.
+If you don’t know how to write a good CV for a job application, you can search for professional CV templates and edit them with your information.
 In this way, it will become easier for you to make the perfect CV for your profile.

 No matter what job you’re applying for, there are many CV templates that you can use to make your CV look professional.
 You just need to include the necessary details while making the one.
-Set order of sections you have to follow if you want your application to be taken seriously.
+Set the order of sections you have to follow if you want your application to be taken seriously.
 Every CV should include the following sections: